|

 Ivory Coast has a high risk potential.

-Investors are nevertheless welcome, fiscal and
+Investors are nevertheless welcome, fiscal

-economical advantages are offered to international
+and economical advantages are offered to

-companies willing to set up in the industrial zones
+international companies willing to set up

-around Abidjan.
+Abidjan.

-The Ivoirian Embassy in Paris will help you to
+The Ivoirian Embassy in Paris will help

-complete the various administrative steps and can
+you to complete the various administrative

-give you a practical dossier.
+steps and can give you a practical

 French